ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 above.
 It is stated to
 have been a contribution to the San Francisco
 Times from the pen of Mrs. H. A. Deming, and
-to be th
+to be the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_notes-and-queries_1873-09-13_12_298%2Fsim_notes-and-queries_1873-09-13_12_298_jp2.zip%2Fsim_notes-and-queries_1873-09-13_12_298_jp2%2Fsim_notes-and-queries_1873-09-13_12_298_0002.jp2/pct:47.474315,65.522670,37.671233,4.911839/600,/0/default.jpg"/>
 </td>